- Publications and resources

 Aircraft ratings (overview)

-Learn about new rules for aircraft ratings - in effect since 1 September 2014.
+Learn about the rules for aircraft ratings in effect since 1 September 2014.
 The full rules are contained in Part 61 of the Civil Aviation Safety Regulations.

 What is an aircraft rating?